osageev/osageev.github.io/_posts/2025-06-15-introducing-smartlooper.md

   frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture"
   allowfullscreen></iframe>
 <figcaption style="font-size: 0.9em; color: #666;">
-In this video, you can see me play the prompt, then wait for about 10 seconds (a long silence)  until notes start appearing on the screen, indicating that the system is about to start playing (5 more seconds of silence---for the musician, there is fortunately a progress bar to mark this waiting).
-It first plays back part of my prompt, and then starts gently riffing on it while I improvise over it.
+This video starts with me playing the prompt, then a long 15 second silence.
+Finally notes appear on the laptop screen indicating the system is about to start playing.
+(For the musician, a progress bar fortunately tracks all this).
+The system first plays back part of my prompt, and then starts gently riffing on it while I improvise over it.
 If you listen closely, you can hear that the system is subtly but effectively varying the notes that it's playing, while keeping the feel intact.
   </figcaption>
 </figure>